fusioncha0s/Wyoming-Satellite/README.md

 ## Obtain your audio devices

+You can skip over obtaining your audio devices if you are using the respeak device with your pi.
+My commands include the plughw device for the configuration files later on.
+If you do not get audio when finished with the entire setup, i would recommend coming back to this step and determining your audio devices.

 Find what your microphone device will be.
 For Respeaker Mic 2 HAT, it will be the plughw:CARD=seeed2micvoicec,DEV=0
 ```sh
 arecord -L